Matafou/landmark/README.md

 ## `bm.el`

 The very nice `bm.el` (https://github.com/joodland/bm) provides a similar feature.
-However there a subtle differences:
+However there a subtle differences (classified by opinionated + and -):

-- Each landmark is linked to a different key, so navigating is not done by cycling but rather by hitting the landmark key.
++ + Each landmark is linked to a different key, so navigating is not
-- Only global landmarks can be defined currently whereas `bm.el` provides global or local bookmarks.
+  + done by cycling but rather by hitting the landmark key.
-- Position landmarks store a location whereas thet store a line in `bm.el`.
++ Position landmarks store a location whereas they store a line in `bm.el`.
-- Buffer landmarks allow to simply switch to a given buffer exactly like `C-x b`(`switch-to-buffer`) but faster.
++ + Buffer landmarks allow to simply switch to a given buffer exactly like `C-x b`(`switch-to-buffer`) but faster.
+- - you need one "free" key of your keyboard per landmark.
-- There is currently no persistent landmarks whereas `bm.el` provides persistent bookmarks.
+- - There is currently no persistent landmarks whereas `bm.el` provides persistent bookmarks.
+- - Only global landmarks can be defined currently whereas `bm.el` provides global or local bookmarks.

-All in all this makes landmarks a bit more flexible: it allows navigating inside buffers but also from buffer to buffer.
+All in all, and except for persistent missing landmarks, this makes landmarks a bit  faster and more flexible:

+- flexible because it mixes navigating inside buffers and from buffer to buffer.
-It is faster because you jump directly to the landmark you want instead of cycling but the drawback is that you need one "free" key of your keyboard per landmark.
+- It is faster because you jump directly to the landmark you want instead of cycling but the drawback is that you need one "free" key of your keyboard per landmark.

 # Known bugs